Office of Accountability Internships

-There are others internship assignments in the Department through the Graduate Student Intern Program (undergraduate students should still apply).
-Individuals interested in applying for one of these internships must first complete the required application (include a resume and cover letter).
+There are other internship assignments in the Department through the Graduate Student Intern Program (undergraduate students should still apply).
+Individuals interested in applying for one of these internships must first complete the required Undergraduate Application or Graduate Application (include a resume and cover letter).
 We will review the application, and schedule candidates to be interviewed.
 There is a two-phase interview process:

 - Phase I is the face-to-face interview.

 - Phase II is the written interview.
 Candidates must submit an academic/professional writing sample (of their choosing).
 In addition, they must complete the Student Intern Project.
 These can be submitted prior to the interview or a date determined by the Interview Team.